High Availability for IDA Application on Liberty and HAProxy

 Step 4.
 Configure server.env

-Configure IDA data folder to the share folder.
+Configure the IDA data folder to the shared folder.

 ENGINE_CONFIG_DATA_DIR=/share-folder/ida-data